Thank you for your interest in the Montgomery College Foundation.

 Or you can use the specific staff contact information below.

 Joyce Matthews, vice president of development and alumni relations

 executive director of the montgomery college foundation

 As vice president for development and alumni relations / executive director of the Montgomery College Foundation, Joyce oversees the College’s fundraising activities and manages all aspects of the Montgomery College Foundation as well as alumni relations.
 She leads the creation and implementation of fundraising strategies to sustain and increase philanthropy.
-Joyce joined MC in April after a 30-year career at Penn State.
+Joyce joined MC in April after a 30 year career at Penn State.
 She had served in several leadership roles including the director of admissions for 19 campuses; the director of research and prospect tracking; and the director of development for the Business College, the College of Information, Sciences and Technology, and the Eberly College of Science.
-She has a master’s degree in Counseling from Penn State and a BA from Shippensburg University in Journalism/PR.
+She has a master’s degree in counseling from Penn State and a BA from Shippensburg University in journalism and public relations.

 Donna Pina, director of foundation finance

 Since 2006, Donna Pina has served as the director of foundation finance of the Montgomery College Foundation.
 She is responsible for operating the foundation’s financial affairs, overseeing budgeting, financial reporting, investing, and gift processing.
 She manages four bond financing projects, totaling more than $100 million.
 Prior to her current position, Donna was capital budget manager for the College, where she prepared a six-year, $0.5 billion capital improvement request to Montgomery County and the state of Maryland.
 Prior to Montgomery College Donna had 13 years of corporate finance experience with Bristol-Myers Squibb and W.R.
 Grace, most recently as manager of financial analysis.
 She holds a bachelor of arts degree in general science from the University of Rochester and a master’s degree in business administration from the Darden School of Business, University of Virginia.